 You need customized investment planning.
 If you don’t get it, you put your assets at unnecessary risk.
-The scale of loss you face if you put your assets at risk far outweighs that of others.
-For example, suppose two investors lose 33% of their portfolio values in a market crash, such as the one caused by the coronavirus.
+The scale of loss you face if you do it like everyone else far outweighs that of others.
+For example, suppose two investors lose 33% of their portfolio value in a market crash, such as the one caused by the coronavirus.

-By the way, an ultra-high net worth investor should not be exposed to this much risk, but cookie-cutter big banks, wall street and discount brokers have lead us write this story to warn and educate ultra-high net worth families from the devastation such losses would inflict.
+But cookie-cutter financial plans from big banks, Wall Street, and discount brokers have driven us to write this post to warn and educate ultra high net worth families about the devastation such losses would inflict.

-A call to Hutch Ashoo, CEO and Co-founder of Pillar Wealth Management may be in order.
-Our firm does nothing but custom wealth planning for high and ultra-high net worth investors.
+A call to Hutch Ashoo, CEO and Co-founder of Pillar Wealth Management, would be a good first step if you want to see how fully custom financial planning looks and feels when it is created for someone with ultra high net worth.
+Our firm does nothing but custom wealth planning for high and ultrahigh net worth investors.

 2. Higher Wealth Means Greater Need for Additional Services

 Many wealth managers set minimum requirements on who they will work with.
 Pillar Wealth Management requires a $5 million minimum.
 Why?
-Part of the reason for these requirements is because the array of services increases with greater wealth.
+Part of the reason is because the array of services you need increases with greater wealth.

-For instance, as part of our across-the-board fee of 1% (reduced for $10+ million clients), here is a sampling of our white glove service, provided at no extra charge:
+As part of our across-the-board fee of 1% (reduced for $10+ million clients), you would get all of the following white glove services at no extra charge:

 3. Knowing Your Worth Clarifies Your Goals